smarthomeNG/plugins/avm/README.md

 Alpha version 0.91 tested with a FritzBox 7490 (FRITZ!OS 06.51), a FRITZ!
 WLAN Repeater 1750E (FRITZ!OS 06.32) and a
 WLAN Repeater 300E (FRITZ!OS 06.30).

 The MonitoringService currently does not support parallel incoming or outgoing calls.
+For being able to connect to the FritzDevice's CallMonitor, you have to activate it, by typing #96*5* on a directly connected phone.

 # Configuration